openmcp-project/docs/docs/operators/01-boostrapping.md

 ```

 You should see that the Managed Control Plane is in phase `Ready`.
-The openmcp-operator should now have created a new Kind cluster that represents the managed control plane.
+The openmcp-operator should now have created a new Kind cluster that represents the Managed Control Plane.
 You can check the list of available Kind clusters using the following command:

 ```shell